-There’s a social media campaign at the moment called we want plates, which is a light-hearted crusade against trendy restaurants that serve food on wood, slates and all sorts of imaginative/quirky/pretentious alternatives to conventional plates.
+There’s a social media campaign at the moment called we want plates, which is a light-hearted crusade against trendy restaurants serving food on wood, slates and all sorts of imaginative/quirky/pretentious alternatives to conventional plates.

 Sometimes serving dishes can border on the bizarre which, for me, adds a talking point to a meal.
 I like imagination and the more ‘out there’ the better.
 I also get a kick out of pretentiousness when it’s so over the top it’s fun.
 In the Celler de Can Roca we watched a gastronomic experiment as a local poet ate a bowl of alphabet soup to a soundtrack of his work whilst the alphabet part of the soup was actually projected onto his spoon.
 Totally barmy and brilliant.